hyperglyph/hyperglyph/glyph.rst

 =======

 - initial use bencode
+  json didn't support binary data
 - booleans, datetimes added
 - nil added
+  creature comforts
 - forms, links, embeds added
+  hypermedia is neat
-- use b for bytestring instead of s
+- use b for byte array instead of s less confusing
-- remove bencode ordering constraint on dictionaries
+- remove bencode ordering constraint on dictionaries as there isn't the same dict keys must be string restrictions
-- changed terminators/separators to ';'
+- changed terminators/separators to '\n'
+  idea for using 'readline' in decoders, but made things ugly
 - resources added
-- separator changed to ':' (new lines make for ugly query strings)
+  instead of using nodes to represent resources
 - blob, error type placeholders added
-- change separator to ';'
+- separator changed to ':' ,changed terminator to ';'
-  easier to read
+   (new lines make for ugly query strings) easier to read, and no semantic whitespace means easier pretty printing
+- blob extension type - aka byte array with headers use case is for inling a response that isn't glyph
+- error extension type
+  use as body content in 4xx, 5xx

+- unicode normalization as a recommendation

 proposed changes
 ================